stertingen/add-to-efi.sh/README.md

 There is currently no way to specify kernel parameters for specific kernels.

-For every kernel named ``vmlinu{x,z}-xxx``, a initrd is considered inherent, if it is named ``initramfs-xxx.img`` or ``initramfs-xxx-fallback.img``.
+For every kernel named ``vmlinu{x,z}-xxx``, an initrd is considered inherent, if it is named ``initramfs-xxx.img`` or ``initramfs-xxx-fallback.img``.
 These naming conventions are common on Arch Linux, but support for other naming conventions are non-existent.